 The award represents the magazine’s fifth Crown Award, including a Gold in 2007.
 Throughout its history, Miambiance also has received numerous Gold Medalist awards from the CSPA for receiving a high threshold of points on their critiques.
 Every year for the past 10 years, student contributors also have taken home anywhere from 10 to 24 individual CSPA Gold Circle awards.

-Miambiance is one of five award-winning publications produced by students at Miami Dade College’s eight campuses.
+Miambiance is one of five award-winning publications produced by students at Miami Dade College’s seven campuses.